 Growing grapes in Metro Detroit would seem nearly impossible to most people.
 But for Dave and Jess, it was a life long dream come true.
 After many years of research and careful planning, the couple thoughtfully selected the perfect grape varieties known best to thrive in Michigan's cold climate and heavy soil.

 The Youngblood's have three children; Georgia, Gracie and Wyatt.
 When they're not busy with school and homework, the kids are working in the vineyard right along side of their parents.
 There is an unlimited amount of chores for this family of five, and the kids can do just about everything their parents can.
-They have become quick experts on planting, trellis construction, mowing, pruning, testing the sugar and acid of ripening fruit, harvesting grapes and eagerly observing their parents in the wine making process.
+They have become quick experts on planting, trellis construction, mowing, pruning, testing the sugar and acid of ripening fruit, harvesting grapes, working the bottling line and are great assistant winemakers.